matthewchiccino/matthewchiccino/README.md

 ## 👋 About Me

 Hey!
-I’m Matthew, an aspiring software engineer.
+I’m Matthew.
 Here you'll find some of the personal projects I've been working on.
 My repositories show my journey from a beginner to my current work, so feel free to check out what I've been working on how I’ve grown!

 ## 🎓 Education